ECS-CS/Colgate/MemoryGame.md

 # 🚨 CHALLENGE 🚨

-1. Create the remaining 5 elements.
-Read the comments to assist you.
+1. Create the an `img` tag.
+2. Create 4 `div` tags.
+3. The value between the `" "` will be the image on the back of your card.

 ```javascript
 function createBoard() {